-Some graduate social work programs provide the opportunity for students to focus their studies on child and family or child welfare issues.
+Some undergraduate and graduate social work programs provide the opportunity for students to focus their studies on child and family or child welfare issues.
 Many programs also provide federally-funded title IV-E stipends to students who are employed or preparing for employment in a public child welfare agency.
 Use the following resources to find out more about receiving a degree in social work with a child welfare focus.

 - Social work programs that provide stipends